Pollinator Pavillion Audio Feature Text

 Flower Garden

 The formal garden was restored in 2002, and consists of two flowerbeds flanking a central gravel path that is aligned with the front door of the Main House.
-Cole’s wife Maria and her sisters tended the garden, and period accounts describe it containing a variety of flowers, including hollyhocks, larkspur, poppies, roses, china asters, dahlia, and valerian.
+Maria Bartow (who married Thomas Cole) and her sisters tended the garden, and period accounts describe it containing a variety of flowers, including hollyhocks, larkspur, poppies, roses, china asters, dahlia, and valerian.
 A massive honey locust tree, planted when the house was built nearly 200 years ago, anchors the garden.

 Honey Locust and Orchard Trees

-In autumn 1817, John Alexander ordered a wide variety of fruit trees, enough to plant a sizable orchard of about 80 trees.
-The 1817 nursery order includes fifteen varieties of apples with such fanciful names as Seek No Further, Sweeting, Ox Noble, and Siberian Crab.
-The order also included four varieties of plums, five of peaches, five of pears, and three varieties of cherries.
+In autumn 1817, John A. Thomson (who initiated the building of the house with his siblings) ordered a wide variety of fruit trees, enough to plant a sizable orchard of about 80 trees.
+The 1817 nursery order included fifteen varieties of apples, four varieties of plums, five of peaches, five of pears, and three varieties of cherries.
 Most notable for us now in this tree order was the inclusion of “12 three thorned acatia (sic).”
 Today, the acacia is called honey locust (Gleditsia tricanthus) with its distinctive three-branched thorns.
-Today, a large specimen of this tree continues to grow close to the front porch of the house.
-If this tree is indeed one of the twelve planted in 1817, it is now about 200 years old.
+A large specimen of this tree continues to grow close to the front porch of the house.
+If this tree is indeed one of the twelve planted in 1817, it is now over 200 years old.
+The Site is also home to two other honey locust trees, which may be offspring of the large one: one is located along the fence that fronts Spring Street, and one is located along the path to the Skywalk Trail, leaving the parking lot.

 An extensive kitchen garden was located along the south side of the Storehouse.
 Originally a quarter acre in size, it was cultivated with a wide variety of vegetables, bush fruit, and grape vines.
-A small portion of it has now been restored, and you can see evidence of the larger kitchen gardens in the terraced land.
+A small portion of it has now been restored.
+In 2024, we are partnering with Lucy Grignon (an enrolled member of the Stockbridge-Munsee Band of Mohican Indians and a direct descendant of the Menominee Nation) of Ancient Roots Homestead to honor the land on which the museum sits by replanting Native plants, and reframing our connection with plants and all living things.
+Feel free to enter and look around!

 Reference: Toole, Robert M. and Heritage Partners, Cultural Landscape Report for the Thomas Cole National Historic Site: Cedar Grove, Catskill New York, 2004.